marcguedon/WALL-E-Replica/README.md

 git clone https://github.com/marcguedon/WALL-E-Replica.git
 ```

 To install all the dependencies and prepare the project, you just need to execute the `install.sh` script.
+This may take several minutes.

 ```console
 cd WALL-E-Replica